Ivan Mazepa: Under Hetman Doroshenko

-After the death of his father (ca. 1665), he inherited the title of the Chernihiv cupbearer.
-From 1669 to 1673 Mazepa served under Petro Doroshenko (Hetman of Right-Bank Ukraine from 1665 to 1672) as a squadron commander in the Hetman Guard, particularly during Doroshenko's 1672 campaign in Halychyna, and as a chancellor on diplomatic missions to Poland, Crimea, and the Ottoman Empire.
-From 1674 to 1681 Mazepa served as a "courtier" of Doroshenko's rival Hetman Ivan Samoylovych after Mazepa was captured on the way to Crimea by the Kosh Otaman Ivan Sirko in 1674.
-From 1677 to 1678 Mazepa participated in the Chyhyryn campaigns during which Yuri Khmelnytsky, with the support from the Ottoman Empire, tried to regain power in Ukraine.
-The young, educated Mazepa quickly rose through the Cossack ranks, and from 1682 to 1686 he served as an Aide-de-Camp General (Heneralny Osaul).
+After the death of his father (ca. 1665), Mazepa inherited the title of the Chernihiv cupbearer.
+From 1669 to 1673 he served under Petro Doroshenko, hetman of Right-Bank Ukraine from 1665 to 1672, as a squadron commander in the Hetman Guard.
+In this role he participated in Doroshenko's 1672 campaign in Halychyna, and was a chancellor on diplomatic missions to Poland, Crimea, and the Ottoman Empire.
+In the course of one of such missions, in 1674 Mazepa was captured on his way to Crimea by the Kosh Otaman Ivan Sirko, and during the following seven years served as a "courtier" of Doroshenko's rival, hetman Ivan Samoylovych.
+From 1677 to 1678 Mazepa participated in the Chyhyryn campaigns, during which Yuri Khmelnytsky, with the support from the Ottoman Empire, tried to regain power in Ukraine.
+The young, educated Mazepa quickly rose through the Cossack ranks, being promoted to army osaul in 1681, which brought him close to the elite (starshyna) of Cossack military leadership.